armory/docs/content/en/cd-as-a-service/concepts/iam/_index.md

 ---
-title: Identity and Access Management Concepts
+title: Access Management Concepts
-linkTitle: IAM
+linkTitle: Access Management
 description: >
-  In this section, learn about Identity and Access Management in Armory CD-as-a-Service.
+  In this section, learn about Access Management in Armory CD-as-a-Service.
 ---

 ## Armory CD-as-a-Service Identity and Access Management (IAM)